-• Drawn similarities to previous learnings and demonstrates their relation to the current case scenario being discussed
+Drawn similarities to previous learnings and demonstrates their relation to the current case scenario being discussed

 Not coming to class equates to a zero for that class.
 Only coming to class and not speaking is considered very weak participation.
-Best practice participation includes reading materials in advance, making strategy game decisions, completing case analysis, and being ready to contribute - and following through with contribution.
+Best practice participation includes reading materials in advance, communicating the news related to course topics, completing and sharing recommendations/models for case analyses, and being ready to contribute - and following through with contributions in class.
+Verbal contributions are worth the most, followed by timely responses to Professor questions.
+Being unresponsive without explanation to cold calling also looks poorly on student class performance and overall engagement.

 Grade review.
 The instructor does not discuss grades without a substantive reason.
 Substantive reasons include errors made during grading.
-If you would like a re-evaluation of your grade in any component of the course, you should follow the proscribed procedures as set out in the document available you're your Academic Counselor.
+If you would like a re-evaluation of your grade in any component of the course, you should follow the proscribed procedures as set out in the document available from your Academic Counselor.
 The suggested procedure is as follows:

 - (a) Write a memo explaining why you need me to re-evaluate your grade.
 The memo should contain substantive arguments only, and not humanitarian (e.g., "I really need an A," "I worked so hard"), or social justice (e.g. "he got an A for saying the same thing") appeals.
 If you do feel that a social justice appeal is justified, you should get the cooperation of the person who you are comparing with, and have them also submit their paper.
 You may submit this memo to the commerce office. - (b) You will normally get a response within a week. - (c) The entire exam or paper will be re evaluated, and you should be aware that any grade changes are possible (i.e. decrease, increase or none).
-The only exception to the "entire paper gets re evaluated" policy is a case where there is a mathematical error in determining a grade.
+The only exception to the "entire paper gets re evaluated" policy is a case where there is a mathematical error in determining a grade. - (d) Individuals cannot request a re-evaluation of group work.
+Such a request should come in writing from the group jointly.